Irreducible Constraints on Hadronically Interacting Sub-GeV Dark Matter: Meson decays

 \subsubsection{\texorpdfstring{$\pi^0 \to \gamma\chi \bar{\chi}$}{..}}

-When the $K^+ \to \pi^+ \chi \bar{\chi}$ and $K^0_{L} \to \pi^0 \chi \bar\chi$ decay rates vanish (i.e. when $C^V_s=C^V_d$), the leading flavour physics constraint for the vector operator is from the decay $\pi^0 \to \gamma\chi \bar{\chi}$.
+When the $K^+ \to \pi^+ \chi \bar{\chi}$ decay rate vanishes (i.e. when $C^V_s=C^V_d$), the leading flavour physics constraint for the vector operator is from the decay $\pi^0 \to \gamma\chi \bar{\chi}$.
 This process is generated by the WZW functional (see the fourth line of \cref{eq:DMVcoupChPT}), with the relevant Feynman diagram shown on the right in \cref{fig:VcoupMeson}.
 The corresponding decay rate is given by

 where